-All great things must come to an end eventually, but we’re looking for a minimum of four to six weeks.
-We want to make sure that you have a meaningful learning experience, and anything shorter than four weeks wouldn’t be beneficial to you.
+All great things must come to an end eventually, but we’re looking for a minimum of six weeks.
+We want to make sure that you have a meaningful learning experience, and anything shorter than six weeks wouldn’t be beneficial to you.

 How much will I get paid?

-Because of the extensive hands-on time you’ll spend with your mentor and how much you’ll learn, our general internship positions are unpaid.
-However, for individuals who have more experience and are able to work independently, we do offer advanced internship positions with hourly pay, and we have traveling intern positions that offer weekly stipends.
+Because of the extensive hands-on time you’ll spend with your mentor and how much you’ll learn, our animal rights internship positions are unpaid.
+However, we are seeking animal-friendly, compassionate individuals with more experience and the ability to work independently to join our team.
+For more information on job opportunities, please visit PETA.org/Jobs.

 Can I get college credit for participating in an internship?

-Yes, it’s possible to get college credit for participating in an internship with PETA—in fact, we encourage it!
+Yes, it’s possible to get college credit for participating in an internship with PETA or the PETA Foundation—in fact, we encourage it!
 Almost all our interns earn school credit for their internships, and we look forward to working one on one with you and your school to provide you with the best educational experience possible.
 Requirements for receiving internship credit vary by school, so we recommend that you check with the career services office at your school.

 I’m interested in interning, but do I qualify?

-We want interns who are ready to learn more about animal rights issues, are eager to experience firsthand what it’s like to be an activist, and want to see how a nonprofit organization works.
+We’re looking for interns who are ready to learn more about animal rights issues, are eager to engage in activism, and want to see how a nonprofit organization works.
 Whether you’re new to animal rights activism or a seasoned veteran, we want to work with you!